dickinsona19/Coin-Collector/readme.md

 ## Project Report Iteration 1

 ## Reflection
-This project I did not really have a lot of time this week, this is seen in the project as it is extreamly bare bones.
-But I did learn a bit about one way collsions and how to create your own physics.
-I actually really enjoyed learning how to apply what I learned in physics, I applied my understanding on gravity and velocity to create a decent feeling jump action.
+I really enjoyed doing research on "Juiceness" of games.
+I ended up added eyes to my coin to make my game a bit more interesting.
+But I also have been inspired on how to add a lot more juice to my games in the future.
+Before trying this I tried to work on the ludem dare project and I tried to make a game way to massive for the time period given, I now know my limits better.

 ### Self-Assessment
 - [X] D-1: The repository contains a <code>README.md</code> file in its top-level directory.